Exclusive video: Man intervenes as woman slashed on subway platform in heart of NYC

 Conaboy didn't hesitate to put his own safety at risk and help.

 "I heard a woman scream, and so that's enough for me," Conaboy said.
-"I think that somebody needs help.
-I just jumped him.
-I just tackled him, jumped on his back, and that took us down to the platform surface.
-And we scuffled.
-I think the woman escaped."
+"I just jumped him, I just tackled him, jumped on his back.
+And that took us down to the platform surface.
+I'm trying desperately to keep him down, facedown, because I know that if he gets up, or if he can turn on me, and he has that knife now, I'm a potential victim."

+Bystanders piled on and, in the struggle, the knife slipped onto the tracks.
+Responding officers arrived moments later and made the arrest.

 The victim got away and was taken to Bellevue Hospital with non-life threatening injuries.
 She is expected to survive.